GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Since 1954, the raw speed of computers, as measured by the time it takes to do an addition, increased by a factor of 10,000.
-That means an algorithm that once took 10 minutes to perform can now be done 15 times a second.
+> ### I never in my wildest dreams would have predicted the evolution of the Internet.
+And I never would’ve predicted the degree to which corporate influence over the Internet has changed its character over time.
 >
-> ~ *Maurice Wilkes*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts